-Shadowing is another great way to improve your listening and speaking skills—but lots of people don’t know about it.
-It’s almost like a secret technique, kept hidden from the world by the most effective polyglots (okay… maybe not really though).
+The shadowing technique is another great way to improve your listening and speaking skills—but lots of people don’t know about it.
+It’s almost like a secret strategy, kept hidden from the world by the most effective polyglots (okay… maybe not really though).

 What’s so great about it is that

 - You can do it on your own

 Shadowing is an amazing complement to the English Learning for Curious Minds podcast.
 If you already listen, shadowing can be an easy and useful way to get even more out of it.

 If you’re curious about what shadowing is and how you can use it to improve your English speaking skills, this guide is for you.

 Shadowing is a language learning technique where you repeat an audio just after you hear it.
 You’re acting like an “echo” or a “shadow” (hence the name “shadowing).
 You listen to the words and then say them back out loud.
 It looks like this:

 Remember that you’re not listening to the audio, stopping it, and then repeating it.
 You’re repeating it as you’re listening.